StuPro-TOSCAna/TOSCAna/docs/dev/model/effective-model.md

 The term *effective* is used in the style of the [maven](http://maven.apache.org/plugins/maven-help-plugin/effective-pom-mojo.html) project: The relation between Maven's `pom` and its `effective pom` is similar to the relation between a TOSCA service template (or the java representation [`TServiceTemplate`](https://github.com/eclipse/winery/blob/master/org.eclipse.winery.model.tosca.yaml/src/main/java/org/eclipse/winery/model/tosca/yaml/TServiceTemplate.java) from the [winery](https://projects.eclipse.org/projects/soa.winery) project) and the `EffectiveModel`.

 ### Obtain an EffectiveModel
-Instantiation and basic interaction with an EffectiveModel is shown below.
+Instantiation and basic interaction with an EffectiveModel are shown below.
 Note that `csar` refers to a propper `Csar` instance:
 ```java
 EffectiveModel model = EffectiveModelFactory.create(csar);